homanchou/xr/book/build-your-own-webvr-site.md

 Joined Successfully
 ```

+But you won't see that on any other page you navigate to, which is what we want.
 Congrats!
 That was a lot of stuff, but we now have our front-end connected over web sockets and a room channel all the way to the backend!
 We're ready to send and receive messages!

 ### Send and Receive a Test Message